Find similiar products:

 Chlorpromazine is also used for prolonged periods of hiccups, feeling or being sick (when other drugs have failed), to lower body temperature and for childhood schizophrenia and autism (learning and communication difficulties).

 Do not take this medicine if any of the above apply to you.
-If you are not sure, talk to your doctor or pharmacist before taking Chlorpromazine Tablets.
+If you are not sure, talk to your doctor or pharmacist before taking Chlorpromazime Tablets.

-If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before taking Chlorpromazine Tablets.
+If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before being given Chlorpromazine Tablets.

-Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including medicines bought without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
+This includes medicines bought without a prescription, including herbal medicines.
 This is because Chlorpromazine Tablets can affect the way some other medicines work.
 Also some medicines can affect the way Chlorpromazine Tablets work.

 In particular, tell your doctor or pharmacist if you are taking any of the following: